Deseret alphabet: Cursive

 The cursive form of the Deseret alphabet was mainly used by two people: George D. Watt, and James Henry Martineau.
 Watt, a stenographer, recorded several bishops meetings and wrote other personal documents in this cursive style.
 A chart of the cursive form appears below.
 The blue glyphs represent how to write each character, while the top row of printed glyphs shows the corresponding Unicode reference glyph.

 The cursive style has many unorthodox characteristics uncommon to alphabetic writing systems.
 Vowels can be dropped if the writer is in a hurry and feels the word is obvious as in an abjad, letters can be written above or below the base line depending on what precedes them, and 𐐮 is placed on letters after they are already written as in an abugida.
 Furthermore, unlike the typeset alphabet, the cursive alphabet has no letter case.
 These characteristics could have arisen because Watt was a local expert in Pitman shorthand, which is written in a similar way.

 The table below shows some examples of how the cursive form is written.
-Dropped vowels are marked in parenthesis.
+Dropped vowels are marked in parentheses.